merenlab/anvio/anvio/docs/programs/anvi-report-dgrs.md

 ### Essential inputs for searching for DGRs
 If you want to see more diversity then your %(single-profile-db) needs to be a %(merged-profile-db) so you can look at activity across samples

 * %(contigs-db)
 * ideally a merged %(profile.db) - we don't discriminate against singles here either
 * %(hmm-usage)

 Here is an example of the standard command you could use with default parameters:

 {{ codestart }}

-anvi-report-dgrs -c contigs.db -p profile.db -i Reverse_Transcriptase -o dgrs-output
+anvi-report-dgrs -c contigs.db -p profile.db -I Reverse_Transcriptase -o dgrs-output --skip-compute-DGR-variability-profiling

 {{ codestop }}

+You can also run the program and compute the activity of the DGR in your samples (explained under the header: **Computing DGR variability profiling**) for this you will need the samples that your want to look for the activity across and for this anvi'o needs to know the location of these samples via a %{samples-txt}.

+{{ codestart }}

+anvi-report-dgrs -c contigs.db -p profile.db -I Reverse_Transcriptase -o dgrs-output --samples-txt samples.txt

+{{ codestop }}

 ### Identifying putative variable regions

 The tool bases the location of the variable regions on the principle that at the mutagenesis positions of the variable region there will be SNVs, these clusters of dense SNVs are located.
 The identification of these SNVs is tunable through multiple parameters. `--departure-from-reference-percentage`is the minimum departure from reference for the tool to count a SNV.
 The tool locates a SNV and then walks along to the next SNV the '--distance-between-snv' controls this length.
 These are then passed through a `--minimum-snv-density` threshold and a `--minimum-range-size`.
 Then any of these overlapping SNV clusters are merged together and a `--variable-buffer-length` is added to each side of a high-SNV region.

 ### Locating template regions

-Once we have located the putative variable region sequences, we need to confirm that there is a template region in the sample, or else it is jsut an area with a lot of SNVs.
+Once we have located the putative variable region sequences, we need to confirm that there is a template region in the sample, or else it is just an area with a lot of SNVs.
 For this we use BLASTn to BLAST the putative variable regions back across the metagenomic sample to find areas which match the characteristics of a template and variable region pair.

 Then we check that these are truly a template and variable region pair.
 For that they have to have a `--number-of-mismatches` and those mismatches have to mainly be from one type of base (previously DGRs have only been reports to be adenine based specific for this use the flag `--only-a-bases`).
 The flag `--percentage-mismatch` looks at the percentage of mismatches that comes from one base type in the template region.

 ### Confirming DGRs

-Due to the very complex nature of metagenomic samples anvi'o has a number of different ways to ensure that we are truly finding a DGR pair and not jsut two random sequences in the sample that match at almost every position.
+Due to the very complex nature of metagenomic samples anvi'o has a number of different ways to ensure that we are truly finding a DGR pair and not just two random sequences in the sample that match at almost every position.
 Having said that it is always a good idea to double check the results yourself.

+The sequences that are found can be rather short in length and heavily repeated.
+In order to avoid heavily repeated sequences being found as false positives we use the python compiled version of [tantan](https://doi.org/10.1093/nar/gkq1212) to remove sequences that are over a `--repeat-threshold` of the fraction of that sequence that is repeated.
 We also check that there are multiple base types on both of the regions to ensure that they are diverse this can be changed with `--min-base-types-vr` and `--min-base-types-tr`.

-At this point, the algorithm has no concept of the strand in which the regions were found on, therefore, if the mutagenesis base that is on the template region is thymine, this is reverse complemented and saves in the output information table.
+At this point, the algorithm has no concept of the strand in which the regions were found on, therefore, if the mutagenesis base is thymine, this is reverse complemented to be adenine and saves in the output information table.

-`anvi-report-dgrs` only searches for active DGRs, therefore we search based on SNVs, as we expect these to be located in the mismatching positions of the TR and VR, over the VR due to the diversification.
-We then also look at the SNV profiles over the VR, here we check for two main SNV related things.
-The first being that the SNVs have to come from the majority of the first and second codon positions as such random logic that less than a third of the SNVs would be from the 3rd codon position.
-This is therefore reported in the output as _insert-param-name-here_
+`anvi-report-dgrs` only searches for active DGRs, the search is based on SNVs, as we expect these to be located in the mismatching positions of the TR and VR which are presumed to correspond to the mutagenesis base.
+Due to this logic, we check for two main SNV related things.
+The first being that the SNVs have to come from the majority of the first and second codon positions as such random logic that less than a third of the SNVs would be from the 3rd codon position, variable with the flag `----snv-codon-position`.
+This is therefore reported in the output as `snv_at_3_codon_over_a_third`.

-The second is that because we expect the places of the mismatches in the VR to be the sites of diversification, we therefore want to check that the majority of the SNVs are also at those positions, meaning that it is unexpected for SNVs to be over matching positions other than the site of mutagenesis.
+The second SNV related check performed is a result of expecting the places of the mismatches in the VR to be the sites of diversification, we therefore want to check that the majority of the SNVs are also at those positions, meaning that it is unexpected for SNVs to be over matching positions other than the site of mutagenesis.
 Of course other reasons for DGR spurious SNVs to occur over a VR due to populations variances and such.
 Therefore, the tool checks for SNVs in matches that are not over the mutagenesis base type matches, so in the case of adenine it would search for SNVs in matches of the VR that occur over the T, G, C bases.
-This is also then reported, so that the user can investigate more closely and decide on thresholds themselves.
+This is also then reported, so that the user can investigate more closely and decide on thresholds themselves using the flag `----snv-matching-proportion`.

+## Locating associated Reverse Transcriptases

+### Reporting genomic context around DGRs

+By default because anvi'o uses [Prodigal](https://github.com/hyattpd/Prodigal) for gene prediction curing the generation of your %{contigs-db}, unless you have stated otherwise.
+Therefore, for this to work, you need to have the same gene prediction tool ``--gene_caller_to_consider_in_context`

+example pic of table

+NB: "!!!" is a splitter for there being more than one function or accession associated with a gene

-### Output
+### TSV output

 Need a dgrs.txt output directory help

+### HTML output

 ### DGRs_found
 table example photo

-### Genes_VRs act_within
-example pic of table
-note somewhere that !!! is a splitter for there being more than one function or accession associated with a gene
+### Computing DGR variability profiling

 NB: These next steps are not within anvi'o directly.
 You will need to [install](https://merenlab.org/2014/08/16/installing-the-oligotyping-pipeline/) [oligotyping](https://merenlab.org/software/oligotyping/) to do this process.

-### Profiling VR diversity
-(NB: only works with short reads)
 Visualising the variability of the variable regions produced in the context of your samples The user give the tools samples that were used to create the Profile.db, where they also have a samples.txt with paths to the short reads of these samples, obviously, also need the fastq files of the short reads.